 To make modifications to your email communication preferences, or to opt-out from receiving our newsletters or marketing emails, click on the (CHANGE FORMAT) or (REMOVE) links located at the bottom of each email we send out to make updates.

 We do not knowingly collect any personal information from anyone under the age of 13.
 If you believe that information regarding a minor under the age of 13 has been provided to us, please contact us as indicated below.

-Email us at email@example.com or contact us at:
+Email us at email@example.com or contact:

 Naked Lime Marketing

 2405 County Line Rd.